rsdoiel/antenna/archives/2024/journalism_2024.42.md

 ---

-## The SCV celebrates Filipino American history month with a colorful festival
+## The SCV celebrates Filipino American History Month with a colorful festival

 date: 2024-10-14, from: The Canyon News (COC Student Newspaper)

 <p>It&#8217;s a celebration of vibrant colors, rhythmic beats, and deep-rooted traditions.
 At&#8230;</p>
-<p>The post <a href="https://canyonsnews.com/the-scv-celebrates-filipino-american-history-month-with-a-colorful-festival/">The SCV celebrates Filipino American history month with a colorful festival</a> appeared first on <a href="https://canyonsnews.com">Canyons News</a>.</p>
+<p>The post <a href="https://canyonsnews.com/the-scv-celebrates-filipino-american-history-month-with-a-colorful-festival/">The SCV celebrates Filipino American History Month with a colorful festival</a> appeared first on <a href="https://canyonsnews.com">Canyons News</a>.</p>

 <br>